-As a manager or marketing executive, you’ve probably run into at least one problem that begins with “the web development team is having difficulty with…” or “I can’t get the website to do what I want it to.”
-These are common complaints, but they don’t have to be a part of your life.
-With some careful planning and execution, you can avoid these problems and develop a great working relationship with your web development team.
+As a manager or marketing executive, you may have encountered at least one issue that begins with “the web development team is having difficulty with…” or “I can’t seem to get my website to do what I want it to.”
+These complaints are common but don’t have to become part of your daily life.
+With some thoughtful planning and execution, however, you can avoid these issues and foster an excellent working relationship with your web development team.

 “Complete this sentence: The web development team is having difficulty with ____”